 This is the java preferred way to establish a connection because a data source can keep a pool of connections that can be re-used when necessary.
 This makes establishing connections much faster once it was done for the first time.

-CONNECT provide additional wrappers whose files are located in the CONNECT source directory.
+CONNECT provide additional wrappers that are included in the JavaWrappers.jar file.
+The source of these files are located in the CONNECT source directory.
 The wrapper to use can be specified in the global variable connect_java_wrapper, which defaults to “JdbcInterface”.

 It can also be specified for a table in the option list by setting the option wrapper to its name.
 For instance: